AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; BookCollections - Allows you to combine books (not crafting magazines) for collections or selling for more dukes.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; BundleMods - Bundle the in game mods to save on storage space.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; CompactTrees - Take 5 tree seeds and craft them into a x5 seed.
+Single tree that acts like 5.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; CosmeticMods - Make your armor appear like other clothing.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; DeathPenalty10Percent - Max penalty of death is 10% instead of 50%.